AhmedsZamzam/getting-started-flink-cc/flink-getting-started/lab1.md

 SELECT * FROM orders;
 ```

-We need to make sure that there are no duplicated in the orders stream.
+We need to make sure that there are no duplicates in the orders stream.
 We do not want to process an order twice.
 Let's check if we have any duplicates.

 ```sql
 SELECT order_id, COUNT(*) FROM orders GROUP BY order_id;